aws-samples/sample-amazon-dcv-gateway-serverless-api/README.md

 ## Security Considerations
-- Session tokens are valid for 1 hour
+- Session tokens are valid for 1 hour (configurable via CDK context)
 - Access is restricted based on configured IP CIDR
 - Each session can only be activated once
 - Secret-based authorization is for demonstrating purposes only
+- EC2 instances configuration serves only integration purposes and should be hardened
+- gateway and server instances should use private CA to ensure communication secured with private certificates

 ## Limitations
 This implementation is intended as a starting point and should be enhanced with: